Jul 07, 2023

 This way, companies will be able to spot multiple accounts created by the same person.
 Additionally, they can check digital footprints, device fingerprints, emails, and user behavior.
 This will allow companies to spot fraudsters who managed to present themselves as legitimate customers during the initial check.

 Companies should remember that too many checks will lead to drop-offs in new customers.
 To avoid this, they can separate the checks into several stages.
-For example, users can be initially onboarded using a pre-screening process like email and phone risk assessment, followed by one-click or doc-free verification.
+For example, users can be initially onboarded using a pre-screening process like email and phone risk assessment, followed by document-free verification.
 Over time, the user can be put through additional checkpoints as they use the service.

 Method #2.
 Make more complex promo rules